RageRamen/BryanHo_HandsOn2/README.md

 RAM: 32gb DDR5 5200mhz.

-Storage: 1tb m.2 ssd, 2tb hdd
+Storage: 1tb m.2 ssd, 2tb hdd (Both are around 100gb to 200gb filled)

 First used: 11/25/2023 (In other words, recently new!)